Bairavaa: Home media

+Reception

 Critical reception

+Bairavaa received mixed to positive reviews from critics.
-Times of India gave 2.5 stars out of 5 for the film.

-Sify.com rated the movie 3 out of 5 and stated that "the movie keeps the audience entertained, thanks to the two intelligently choreographed action sequences (cricket stunt and the interval block) along with a touching flashback.
+M Suganth of The Times of India gave 2.5 out of 5 stars and wrote "There are some elements that work... like the robust action blocks, which keep reminding us of how the film could have been so much more than what it is now, the references to Vijay (the one that appears just before the interval, during an action scene, is one of the few highlights) and the star himself.
+By now, the actor can play these roles in his sleep, and he tries his best to keep things entertaining.
+He even makes us take a poorly written and staged courtroom scene with all seriousness."
+Sify gave 3 out of 5 stars and wrote "The movie keeps the audience entertained, thanks to the two intelligently choreographed action sequences (cricket stunt and the interval block) along with a touching flashback.
 As usual, Vijay once again proves his capability of carrying a film on his strong shoulders.
 Keerthy Suresh as a homely girl from Nellai, played her portions well.
 Bharathan's catchy punchlines that every mass dialogue of Ilayathalapathy receives the thundering response and makes the movie an engaging entertainer".
-Behindwoods rated the film 2.25 stars out of 5, with its verdict stating that "even Vijay's screen presence could not save a middling script".
-The Hindu rated it 2 out of 5 stars indicating "Bairavaa: masala movie without spice!"
+The Hindu rated 2 out of 5 stars and wrote "Compare Bairavaa with Chiranjeevi's new film, which looks like every scene has been polished with Brasso."
 Ananda Vikatan rated the film 41 out of 100.